ericjorgensen/ericjorgensen/README.md

 I got into management because I love coaching and helping people get the most out of their jobs and their careers, not to go on a power trip.
 To get the most out of our time together, I ask you to be honest with me about what you want and need from me.
 I will, in turn, be honest about what I want and need from you.

-## Working hours ⏰
+## My working hours ⏰

 - I try to keep strict hours of availability for meetings by blocking out time on my calendar.
 I encourage you to do the same!
-- I will almost never contact you off-hours, but in the rare chance I do, take it as a note for later unless it's an emergency (e.g. the site is down).
+- I will almost never contact you off-hours, but in the rare chance I do, take it as a note for later unless it's an emergency
-- All that said, I view it as part of my job to be available when you need me.
+- I view it as part of my job to be available when you need me.
 If you want to reach me outside of work hours, please call, text, email, Slack, etc. at any time.
 I mean it.

 ## Your job ⌨️
-I look at your job as an engineer as being pretty straightforward but challenging (and hopefully incredibly rewarding):
+Your job as an engineer is pretty straightforward but challenging (and hopefully incredibly rewarding):

 - Ship code that moves our business forward, balancing trade-offs between speed, quality, and features (I can help with that).
 - Support your teammates in their career journey with mentorship, pairing, code review, etc.